-Goal 1 may be assessed by introductory level graduate classes that provide students with a general knowledge of the literature in these fields.
-Given the diversity of student intellectual and academic backgrounds, we examine how students develop capabilities to critically assess materials that expose them to complex policy or political issues.
-The faculty use literature review essays, research papers and exams in these courses to assess student progress.
+Goal 1: may be assessed by introductory level graduate classes that provide students with a general knowledge of the literature in these fields.
+Given the breadth of student intellectual and academic backgrounds, we examine how students develop capabilities to critically assess materials that expose them to complex policy or political issues.
+The faculty use literature reviews, research papers and exams in these courses to assess student progress.
 Moreover, faculty can assist students by identifying knowledge or methodological deficiencies early in their course of study when they can be more readily rectified.

-Goal 2 may be assessed in courses that are specifically designed to enhance the student's methodological knowledge and their qualitative and quantitative data analysis abilities.
-Students are directed to appropriate courses for their fields as well as courses in which skills overlap across political science subfields (such as policy analysis).
-The faculty members are able to assess this knowledge through literature review essays, research papers, work with statistical and other data sets, or other applied research with which the faculty member maybe involved.
+Goal 2: may be assessed in courses that are specifically designed to enhance the student's methodological knowledge and their qualitative and quantitative data analysis abilities.
+Students are directed to appropriate courses for their fields as well as courses in which skills overlap across political science subfields (such as international relations).
+The faculty members are able to assess this knowledge through literature review essays, research papers, work with quantitative and qualitative data sets, or other applied research with which the faculty member may be involved.

-Goal 3 is assessed in our international affairs classes in political science or other departments as appropriate.
+Goal 3: is assessed in our international affairs classes in political science or other departments as appropriate.
 Faculty members assess students' understanding of these issues in the quality of their research papers or applied projects that test their ability to use their knowledge in specific policy or political arenas.

-Goal 4 is most readily assessed when students participate in internships or other experiential assignments that bring them in contact with institutions and organizations which they analyzed in their academic readings.
+Goal 4: is most readily assessed when students participate in internships or other experiential assignments that bring them in contact with institutions and organizations which they analyzed in their academic readings.
 Students also have the ability to meet this goal by conference participation or other scholarly activity.
-In addition, interaction with our Executive-in-Residence can help them gain a better understanding of necessary career preparations in their chosen fields.